CRUD Operations

 bool status = FWDataAccess.NonQuery(connStr, sSQL, out sError, oParms);

-You can also use the direct methods to update, as shown below:
+You can also update using direct methods, as demonstrated below:

 Hashtable oParms = new();